LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding: Approach

 \paragraph{Text-Image Alignment}

-In addition to the MVLM, we propose the Text-Image Alignment (TIA) as a fine-grained cross-modality alignment task.
-In the TIA task, some text tokens are randomly selected, and their image regions are covered on the document image.
+To help the model learn the spatial location correspondence between image and coordinates of bounding boxes, we propose the Text-Image Alignment (TIA) as a fine-grained cross-modality alignment task.
+In the TIA task, some tokens lines are randomly selected, and their image regions are covered on the document image.
 We call this operation covering to avoid confusion with the masking operation in MVLM.
-During the pre-training, a classification layer is built above the encoder outputs.
+During pre-training, a classification layer is built above the encoder outputs.
 This layer predicts a label for each text token depending on whether it is covered, i.e., {\tt[Covered]} or {\tt[Not Covered]}, and computes the binary cross-entropy loss.
-Considering the input image's resolution is limited, the covering operation is performed at the line-level.
+Considering the input image's resolution is limited, and some document elements like signs and bars in a figure may look like covered text regions, the task of finding a word-sized covered image region can be noisy.
+Thus, the covering operation is performed at the line-level.
 When MVLM and TIA are performed simultaneously, TIA losses of the tokens masked in MVLM are not taken into account.
 This prevents the model from learning the useless but straightforward correspondence from {\tt[MASK]} to {\tt[Covered]}.

 \paragraph{Text-Image Matching}